Undescended testicle repair is surgery to correct testicles that have not dropped down into the correct position in the scrotum.

 Risks for any surgery are:

 The surgery may be done on an outpatient basis.
-Bed rest is recommended for the first 2 - 3 days.
-Avoid strenuous activity, including bicycling, for at least 1 month to allow the testicle to heal in its new position.
+Bed rest is recommended for the first 2 to 3 days.
+Avoid strenuous activity, including bicycling, for at least 1 month.

 Orchidopexy; Inguinal orchidopexy; Orchiopexy; Repair of undescended testicle; Cryptorchidism repair